sammacbeth/dat-fox-helper/Readme.md

 Update the `"path"` value to match the absolute path to the dat-fox-helper binary.
 Save this file to:
  * Linux: `~/.mozilla/native-messaging-hosts/dathelper.json`
  * Mac: `~/Library/Application Support/Mozilla/NativeMessagingHosts/dathelper.json`
  * Windows: The same directory as the binary.
+Take care to double the backslashes in the path to escape them.

 ### Windows only: Add registry key